 The district has provided needed changes in policy to assure district compliance and constantly monitors to assure adjustments that are needed are made.
-Between January 2016 and February 2017, 20 policies were revised, one was added, and 25 policies were deleted.
+Between April 2018 and February 2019, 5 policies were revised and five were deleted.

 Based on this evidence the district has met the expectations for EL 2.8.9.